nischalstha9/nischalstha9/README.md

 ## Perks
 - Proficient knowledge of Python
 - Linux friendly
-- Skilled to develop websites with Django and its packages
+- Skilled to develop websites with Django and Django Rest Framework
 - Experience working with React JS
 - Can create CICD pipelines with Jenkins and Github Actions
 - Experienced with Docker
 - Have knowledge of Kubernetes
+- AWS Cloud friendly

 ## Interests
  - Backend Development